oordenesg/how_to_use_Neo4j/README.md

 **MATCH (person:Person {name: 'Tom Hanks'})-[:DIRECTED]-> (movie:Movie) RETURN person.name AS name,person.born  AS 'year born', movie.title AS 'movie title', movie.released AS 'Year Released'**

 # Updating with Cypher

+In this seccion we will show you how to add data.
+Cyphers works very similarly to any other data access language's.
+To do this, we normally use the *INSERT* keywoed.
+However in Cypher we use *CREATE*.
+You can use this keyword to insert nodes, relationships, and patters into Neo4j.